Services and Programs /

 In addition to the standard application materials required, students transferring to Capital University from another U.S. institution must submit the following:

-If you have additional question about the International Admissions process, please contact:
+If you have additional questions about the International Admissions process, please contact:

 After You're Admitted